chrisnoonan98675/site/xl-testview/how-to/disable-authentication.markdown

 - installation
 - ldap
 - authentication
+since:
+- 1.3.0
 ---

-If authentication is not required, because the installation runs in a trusted environment, it can be disabled.
-This can be done by setting `xlt.authentication.method` to `none` in the `xl-testview.conf` file.
-See [boot properties](/xl-testview/concept/boot-properties.html).
+If you do not need XL TestView to authenticate users because it is running in a trusted, you can disable authentication.
+To do so, set `xlt.authentication.method` to `none` in the `xl-testview.conf` file.
+For more information, refer to [boot properties](/xl-testview/concept/boot-properties.html).